 In addition to the Drupal components, you have aalto.fi tutorial videos to guide you in easy steps on how to create your content.

-This tutorial video, together with other ones to follow in the near future, will help you get to know the new platform – aalto.fi – and its features.
+This tutorial video, together with other ones to follow, will help you get to know the aalto.fi platform and its features.

 Event pages offer a set of functionalities to help you address all the necessary information to users.

 An article page can be used to present any type of information or content.
 The topic can be, for example, collaboration options, a certain research area or architecture in Otaniemi.
 Here's how to do that.

 We introduce a new component – liftup – that links one page to another.
 This tutorial explains how to do that, and automatically feed content by using the liftup component.

 To help the end users find interesting content, Content tags are used to this end.
 With tags, users can search and filter content and discover new things.